 Infographics and quality visuals are now among the most shared things online.
 They are easy to digest and contain as little text as possible, which makes it very appealing for a typical consumer who may be viewing on the move.

 Conversely, long paragraphs are unappealing to the eye and with the shrinking attention spans that we all suffer from.
-This in part explains the massive increase in the number of videos that are going viral as well as list-format articles which have become so popular in recent times.
+This in part explains the massive increase in the number of videos that are going viral as well as list-format articles that have become so popular in recent times.

-So keep in mind that the content you need to promote shouldn’t be bulky and must easy on the eyes.
+So keep in mind that the content you need to promote shouldn’t be bulky and must be easy on the eyes.

 Make it interactive